Application and Admission for medical students of Erasmus MC

 The Admissions Committee, including members of the board of the Master’s Clinical Research of Erasmus MC and of the Netherlands Institute for Health Sciences, makes the final selection.
 As a limited number of places are available in the programmes, the committee makes a first selection based on the applications they received.
 They will select you for an interview when you are registered as a third year medical bachelor student at the Erasmus University at the moment of your application.

 The second and final selection is based on an interview (partly in English) with the student.
-Interviews will be held May 7 at Erasmus MC or, if needed due to corona measures, through Skype.
+Interviews will be held May 4 and 5 at Erasmus MC or through Zoom.
 Shortly after these take place, students will be informed of the Committee’s decision in writing.
 Please note that this decision is preliminary and depends on the successful completion of the bachelor medical degree.

 After admission to the Research Master programme